 - 5.1.
+Terms and Conditions.
+All terms and conditions of this ITP, including those set forth in the attached MMRP, shall be binding upon each of the two (2) Permittees.
+Notwithstanding California Civil Code section 1431 or any other provision of law, each Permittee is jointly and severally liable for providing and maintaining security in accordance with this ITP and for performance of all other terms, conditions, and obligations of this ITP, including but not limited to those set forth in the attached MMRP.
+Any failure by one or more Permittees to comply with any term, condition, or obligation set forth in this ITP shall be deemed a failure to comply by both of the two Permittees. - 5.2.
 Designated Representative.
-Before starting Covered Activities, Permittee shall designate a representative (Designated Representative) responsible for communications with CDFW and overseeing compliance with this ITP.
-Permittee shall notify CDFW in writing before starting Covered Activities of the Designated Representative's name, business address, and contact information, and shall notify CDFW in writing if a substitute Designated Representative is selected or identified at any time during the term of this ITP. - 5.2.
+Before starting Covered Activities, Permittees shall designate a representative (Designated Representative) responsible for communications with CDFW and overseeing compliance with this ITP.
+Permittees shall notify CDFW in writing before starting Covered Activities of the Designated Representative's name, business address, and contact information, and shall notify CDFW in writing if a substitute Designated Representative is selected or identified at any time during the term of this ITP. - 5.3.
 Designated Biologist.
-Permittee shall submit to CDFW for approval the name. qualifications, business address, and contact information of the proposed Designated Biologist(s) within 14 days of issuance of this ITP.
-The Designated Biologist(s) shall be responsible for monitoring Covered Activities to help minimize and fully mitigate or avoid the incidental take of individual Covered Species and to minimize disturbance of Covered Species' habitat.
-Permittee shall obtain CDFW approval of the Designated Biologist(s) in writing before starting Covered Activities and shall also obtain CDFW approval in advance and in writing if the Designated Biologist(s) must be changed.
-Permittee shall ensure that the Designated Biologist(s) is(are) knowledgeable and experienced in the biology and natural history of the Covered Species.
-In addition, Permittee shall provide to CDFW the Designated Biologist's experience with the excavation of burrows being actively used by the Covered Species and monitoring construction activities under an ITP for the Covered Species.
-Permittee has the option of utilizing a biological monitor to assist each Designated Biologist in compliance monitoring under direction of the Designated Biologist(s).
-If Permittee chooses to use a biological monitor, Permittee shall submit in writing to CDFW for approval the name, gualifications, business address, and contact information of the proposed biological monitor.
-Biological monitors may assist the Designated Biologist as specified in advance and in writing by CDFW and under the direct supervision of the Designated
+Permittees shall submit to CDFW in writing the name, qualifications, business address, and contact information of a biological monitor (Designated Biologist) at least 30 days before starting Covered Activities.
+Permittees shall ensure that the Designated Biologist is knowledgeable and experienced in the biology, natural history, and handling of the Covered Species.

-Biologist.
-No agreement/contract between the Permittee, its contractors, and/or the Designated Biologist shall prohibit open communication with CDFW.
-Failure to notify CDFW of any non-compliance or take or injury of a Covered Species as a result of such agreement or contract may result in CDFW taking actions to prevent or remedy a violation of this ITP.
+The Designated Biologist shall be responsible for monitoring Covered Activities to help minimize and fully mitigate or avoid the incidental take of individual Covered Species and to minimize disturbance of Covered Species' habitat.
+Permittees shall obtain CDFW approval of the Designated Biologist in writing before starting Covered Activities and shall also obtain approval in advance in writing if the Designated Biologist must be changed.
+In addition, Permittees shall provide to CDFW the Designated Biologist's experience with the excavation of burrows being actively used by the Covered Species and monitoring construction activities under an ITP for the Covered Species.
+Permittees have the option of utilizing a Designated Monitor to assist each Designated Biologist in compliance monitoring under direction of the Designated Biologist(s).
+If Permittees choose to use a Designated Monitor, the Permittees shall submit the name, gualifications, business address, and contact information of the proposed Designated Monitor(s) for CDFW review and written approval.
+Designated Monitors may assist the Designated Biologist as specified in advance and in writing by CDFW and under the direct supervision of the Designated Biologist.
+No agreement/contract between the Permittees, their contractors, and/or the Designated Biologist(s) or Designated Monitor(s) shall prohibit open communication with CDFW.
+Failure to notify CDFW of any non-compliance, take, or injury of a Covered Species as a result of such agreement or contract may result in CDFW taking actions to prevent or remedy a violation of this ITP.